afterxleep/danielbernal.co/_posts/2024-02-23-breaking-the-sync.md

 author: Daniel
 ---

 We've been duping ourselves, believing that packing a virtual room with faces on a screen every week fosters inclusivity, collaboration, and productivity.
-Yet, often, particularly in distributed teams, sync meetings devolve into grids of nodding heads, with only a few voices leading the conversation.
+Yet, often, particularly in distributed teams, sync meetings devolve into grids of nodding heads, with only a few voices leading the conversation. <!--more-->

 The problem is not the meeting itself; it's the passive participation it encourages.
 The routine of weekly — or even worse, daily — sync calls, mechanically sifting through updates and arbitrary agendas, isn't just unproductive; it's intellectually numbing.
 We are buying into the myth that showing up on a screen equals meaningful contribution and constitutes a metric of engagement.